learnk8s/learnk8s.io/_blog/smaller-docker-images/index.md

 ---
 layout: post
-slug: 3 simple tricks for smaller docker images
 title: 3 simple tricks for smaller Docker images
 date: 2018-01-14 11:26:00
-categories: docker distroless alpine
+categories: docker distroless alpine node.js
 ---

 When it comes to building Docker containers, you should always strive for smaller images. **Images that share layers and are smaller in size are quicker to transfer and deploy**.